New: Quell now has a Claude connector — ask Claude about your production readiness in plain English.

 $pip install quelltest

-MIT licensed · Python 3.11+ · runs offline · no LLM key required
+MIT licensed · Python 3.11+ · runs offline · rule engine, no API key